bubbajoelouis/gnu-git-manual/README.md

 <h3>Now, here’s an <b>equally-terrible</b> opening paragraph for Git following the same formula:</h3>

-<h2>"In order for Git to manage a repository, it must be described by a content-addressable directed acyclic graph (DAG).
-This means that you specify one or more references to commits and provide rules for structuring them in a non-circular manner.
-For example, in a software project, one kind of commit is called a ‘revision’.
-One rule for making a revision might be, 'A revision can be created by referencing a previous revision and applying a set of changes to produce a new tree object'.
-Another would be, 'A revision can be an initial commit'.
-As you can see, revisions are often recursively linked, but there must be at least one commit which leads out of the recursion."</h2>
+<h2>"In order for Git to manage a repository, it must store revisions in a structured format.
+A repository consists of commits, which represent snapshots of a project at a given point in time.
+Each commit is linked to one or more previous commits, forming a history.
+For example, in a software project, a new commit may be created by recording changes to a file.
+Another commit may be an initial commit, which establishes the repository’s first state.
+As you can see, commits are typically linked together to track changes, but there must be at least one commit to start the history."</h2>

 <h2>Is this really how the GNU Git Manual should start?</h2>